CluedIn-io/CluedIn.Documentation/docs/020-getting-access.md

     ![request-access-1.png](../../assets/images/getting-access/request-access-1.png)

-    To get more permissions to specific modules and functions, see [Request access](#request-access).
+    To get permissions to specific modules and functions, [request access](#request-access).

 ### Request access

-To get access to more functions within the platform, contact your CluedIn Administrator or request access to the needed modules directly in CluedIn.
+To get access to more functions within the platform, contact your CluedIn administrator or request access to the needed modules directly in CluedIn.

 The following diagram shows the flow of requesting access directly in CluedIn.